Army at Wounded Knee

 Posted in Newspaper Articles | Tagged 1890, 1891, 7th Cavalry, 7th Cavalry Regiment (United States), Battle of Wounded Knee, Cavalry Troop, Charles Cressey, Department of the Platte, ghost dance, Lakota, Nelson A. Miles, Oglala Lakota, Omaha Bee, Pine Ridge, Pine Ridge Agency, Pine Ridge Campaign, Pine Ridge Indian Reservation, Sioux, Sitting Bull, White Clay Creek, Wounded Knee, Wounded Knee Creek, Wounded Knee Massacre | 2 Comments

-• Sam Russell
+• Sam Russell's avatar Sam Russell

 • Enter your email address to subscribe to this blog and receive notifications of new posts by email.

-Join 230 other followers
+Join 1,083 other subscribers

 • COL Russell's latest book on Amazon

-Sting of the Bee: A Day-By-Day Account of Wounded Knee And The Sioux Outbreak of 1890--1891 as Recorded in The Omaha Bee
+• Sting of the Bee: A Day-By-Day Account of Wounded Knee And The Sioux Outbreak of 1890--1891 as Recorded in The Omaha Bee

+Wounded Knee, as it was first reported, and, as you’ve never read it.
+A sensational contemporary view of the events surrounding the Sioux outbreak of 1890 and 1891 that violently climaxed at Wounded Knee, South Dakota.
 These articles from the Omaha Bee represent some of the most widely read and published correspondence of that sanguinary winter.
 Until now, Will Cressey’s on-scene dispatches have never appeared under a single cover.
+Step back 125 years into the past and experience the exhilaration and anguish that was the sting of the Bee.

 • Cite Your Sources